Welcome to eBUS Adapter Shield v5!

 The adapter has a button on board allowing several actions:

-In general, the button can be used to check the power supply as well, as pressing it will power on the blue LED independant of the ESP I/O.
+In general, the button can be used to check the power supply as well, as pressing it will power on the blue LED independent of the ESP I/O.

 Additional functions